alburycatalina/Personal-Research-Website/README.md

 `git clone https://github.com/monkeyWzr/hugo-theme-cactus.git themes/cactus`

 # Step 4: Edit Theme & Preview

-Most sites will allow most changes to be done on the `config.toml` file.
-It is at least mandatory that you change the base URL to the URL of your site (ex: (your username).github.io).
+Most sites will allow most significant changes to be done in the `config.toml` file.
+In the `config.toml` file, you will need to change the publishDir command to docs, as in the following line.
+It is set by default to public by default.

+`publishDir = "docs"`

-Let's update this in the `config.toml` file, along with changing the main page title and description.
+You will also want to change the base URL to the URL of your site (ex: (your username).github.io).
+Let's also update this in the `config.toml` file, along with changing the main page title and description.
 Save the `config.toml` when your changes are complete.

 Note: The "static" folder usually holds photos and files for uploading.